Population & age

 Source: U.S. Department of Education College Scorecard (collegescorecard.ed.gov).
 Public domain data.
 Earnings figures reflect median earnings 10 years after entry for federally-aided students.

 Hartford, CT (ZIP 06106) sits in Hartford County.
 The page draws on 2 federal data feeds retrieved Apr 27.
 Top health signal: Health Insurance comes in above the national average at 23.3%.
 NCES lists 14 schools serving the area, 14 non-charter.
 10 colleges and universities serve the area, with median in-state tuition of $35,966.
 29% of returns claim the Earned Income Tax Credit (IRS), a higher share than most ZIPs.
 FEMA has issued 30 federal disaster declarations affecting this ZIP since 1978 — a high-frequency exposure profile.
+Annual precipitation averages 53.5" — a wet-climate ZCTA per NOAA's 1991–2020 Normals.
 27.4% of residents in this county are flagged low-access by USDA's 2025 Food Environment Atlas — a notable supermarket-access gap.
+Connecticut levies a graduated state income tax (top rate 6.99%); a household at the local median AGI of $40,342 would pay roughly $1,692/year before deductions.
 Healthcare access and school options both run strong here, giving residents a wide menu of providers and enrollment choices nearby.
 Notable: median household income $42,820, fair market rent of $1,640 for a two-bedroom, and a typical home value of $226,052, up 4.5% over the past year.
 Every figure on this page links to its underlying federal dataset with a retrieval date so you can audit the freshness yourself.

 These two readings tell a consistent story.
 Strong access numbers usually correlate with denser provider networks, and a high school count signals the population base that supports them.
 Reading them together: a household weighing this ZIP for a multi-year stay can expect both healthcare and education infrastructure to keep pace.